Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 Tudela is a 4th class municipality in the 2nd district of Misamis Occidental province, in Northern Mindanao, Philippines.
 It consists of 33 barangays with the following names: Balon, Barra, Basirang, Bongabong, Buenavista, Cabol-anonan, Cahayag, Camating, Canibungan Proper, Casilak San Agustin, Centro Hulpa (Poblacion), Centro Napu (Poblacion), Centro Upper (Poblacion), Colambutan Bajo, Colambutan Settlement, Duanguican, Gala, Gumbil, Locso-on, Maikay, Maribojoc, Mitugas, Nailon, Namut, Napurog, Pan-ay Diot, San Nicolas, Sebac, Silongon, Sinuza, Taguima, Tigdok, and Barangay Yahong.

-The city of Tangub, is a 4th class component city in the 2nd district of Misamis Occidental province in the region of Northern Mindanao, Philippines.
-It consists of 55 barangays with the following names names: Silanga, Marcos (Aquino), Santa Maria (Baga), Balatacan, Baluk, Banglay, Mantic, Mingcanaway, Bintana, Bocator, Bongabong, Caniangan, Capalaran, Catagan, Barangay I – City Hall (Poblacion), Barangay II – Marilou Annex (Poblacion), Barangay IV – St. Michael (Poblacion), Isidro D. Tan (Dimalooc), Garang, Guinabot, Guinalaban, Hoyohoy, Kauswagan, Kimat, Labuyo, Lorenzo Tan, Barangay VI -Lower Polao (Poblacion), Lumban, Maloro, Barangay V – Malubog (Poblacion), Manga, Maquilao, Barangay III- Market Kalubian (Poblacion), Matugnao, Minsubong, Owayan, Paiton, Panalsalan, Pangabuan, Prenza, Salimpuno, San Antonio, San Apolinario, San Vicente, Santa Cruz, Santo Niño, Sicot, Silanga, Silangit, Simasay, Sumirap, Taguite, Tituron, Tugas, Barangay VII – Upper Polao (Poblacion), and Villaba.
+Tangub is a 4th-class component city in the 2nd district of Misamis Occidental province, located in the Northern Mindanao region of the Philippines.
+It consists of 55 barangays with the following names: Silanga, Marcos (Aquino), Santa Maria (Baga), Balatacan, Baluk, Banglay, Mantic, Mingcanaway, Bintana, Bocator, Bongabong, Caniangan, Capalaran, Catagan, Barangay I – City Hall (Poblacion), Barangay II – Marilou Annex (Poblacion), Barangay IV – St. Michael (Poblacion), Isidro D. Tan (Dimalooc), Garang, Guinabot, Guinalaban, Hoyohoy, Kauswagan, Kimat, Labuyo, Lorenzo Tan, Barangay VI -Lower Polao (Poblacion), Lumban, Maloro, Barangay V – Malubog (Poblacion), Manga, Maquilao, Barangay III- Market Kalubian (Poblacion), Matugnao, Minsubong, Owayan, Paiton, Panalsalan, Pangabuan, Prenza, Salimpuno, San Antonio, San Apolinario, San Vicente, Santa Cruz, Santo Niño, Sicot, Silanga, Silangit, Simasay, Sumirap, Taguite, Tituron, Tugas, Barangay VII – Upper Polao (Poblacion), and Villaba.

-The city of Ozamiz, is a 3rd class component city in the 2nd district of Misamis Occidental province in the region of Northern Mindanao, Philippines.
-It consists of 52 barangays with the following names: 50th District (Poblacion), Aguada (Poblacion), Bacolod, Bagakay, Balintawak, Bañadero (Poblacion), Baybay San Roque, Baybay Santa Cruz, Baybay Triunfo, Bongbong, Calabayan, Capucao C., Capucao P., Carangan, Carmen (Misamis Annex), Catadman-Manabay, Cavinte, Cogon, Dalapang, Diguan, Dimaluna, Doña Consuelo, Embargo, Gala, Gango, Gotokan Daku, Gotokan Diot, Guimad, Guingona, Kinuman Norte, Kinuman Sur, Labinay, Labo, Lam-an, Liposong, Litapan, Malaubang, Manaka, Maningcol, Mentering, Molicay, Pantaon, Pulot, San Antonio, Sangay Daku, Sangay Diot, Sinusa, Stimson Abordo (Montol), Tabid, Tinago, and Trigos.
+Ozamiz is a 3rd-class component city in the 2nd district of Misamis Occidental, Northern Mindanao, Philippines.
+It consists of 52 barangays with the following names!
+50th District (Poblacion), Aguada (Poblacion), Bacolod, Bagakay, Balintawak, Bañadero (Poblacion), Baybay San Roque, Baybay Santa Cruz, Baybay Triunfo, Bongbong, Calabayan, Capucao C., Capucao P., Carangan, Carmen (Misamis Annex), Catadman-Manabay, Cavinte, Cogon, Dalapang, Diguan, Dimaluna, Doña Consuelo, Embargo, Gala, Gango, Gotokan Daku, Gotokan Diot, Guimad, Guingona, Kinuman Norte, Kinuman Sur, Labinay, Labo, Lam-an, Liposong, Litapan, Malaubang, Manaka, Maningcol, Mentering, Molicay, Pantaon, Pulot, San Antonio, Sangay Daku, Sangay Diot, Sinusa, Stimson Abordo (Montol), Tabid, Tinago, and Trigos.

 Manila, the capital of the Philippines, is a bustling and vibrant city with a rich history and diverse culture.
 As one of the oldest cities in the country, Manila is a melting pot of influences from Spanish, American, and Asian cultures.
 The city is home to significant historical landmarks such as the walled city of Intramuros, which dates back to the Spanish colonial period, and Rizal Park, a tribute to the country’s national hero, Jose Rizal.
 Visitors can also explore the vibrant Chinatown, known for its bustling markets and delicious cuisine.
 Manila is a city of contrasts, with modern skyscrapers standing alongside historic architecture, and bustling commercial centers coexisting with tranquil parks and gardens.
 The city’s energy and spirit are reflected in its lively street life, colorful festivals, and passionate music and arts scene.
 As the economic and cultural heart of the Philippines, Manila continues to evolve while preserving its heritage, making it a fascinating destination for travelers and a dynamic home for its residents.